List of genetically modified crops: Insect resistance

 Most currently available genes used to engineer insect resistance come from the Bacillus thuringiensis bacterium.
 Most are in the form of delta endotoxin genes known as cry proteins, while a few use the genes that encode for vegetative insecticidal proteins.
 Insect resistant crops target various species of coleopteran (beetles) and lepidopteran (moths).
 The only gene commercially used to provide insect protection that does not originate from B. thuringiensis is the Cowpea trypsin inhibitor (CpTI).
-CpTI was first approved for use cotton in 1999 and is currently undergoing trials in rice.
+CpTI was first approved for use in cotton in 1999 and is currently undergoing trials in rice.